open-telemetry/opentelemetry-specification/oteps/4316-resource-provider.md

 ## Internal details

-### ResourceListener
+### EntityListener

-A ResourceListener is a function that takes a resource reference as a parameter.
-Resource listeners SHOULD NOT be required to be thread safe.
+An EntityListener MUST provide the following operations

+- On EntityState
+- On EntityDelete

+#### On EntityState

+`On EntityState` MUST accept the following parameters:

+* `EntityState`: represents the entity that has changed.
+* `Resource`: represents the entire set of resources after the entity changes have been applied.

+#### On EntityDelete

+`On EntityDelete` MUST accept the following parameters:

+* `EntityDelete`: represents the entity that has been deleted.
+* `Resource`: represents the entire set of resources after the entity has been deleted.

 ### ResourceProvider

-#### NewResourceProvider([resource]) ResourceProvider
+#### ResourceProvider creation

-NewResourceProvider instantiates an implementation of the ResourceProvider interface.

-The ResourceProvider interface has the following methods.
+Creation of a ResourceProvider MUST accept the following parameters:

+* `Entities`: a list of entities.

+Internally, the entities MUST be merged in the order provided to create the initial resource.

+#### Update Entity

+`Update Entity` replaces the resource attributes associated with an entity.

+Update Entity MUST accept the following parameters:

+* `ID`: the ID of the Entity being updated.
+* `attributes`: the new set of attributes associated with the entity.

+Internally, `Update Entity` MUST trigger the `On EntityState` operation for all registered `EntityListeners`.

-#### MergeResource(resource)
+#### Delete Entity

-MergeResource creates a new resource, representing the union of the resource parameter and the resource contained within the Provider.
-The ResourceProvider is updated to hold a reference to the merged resource, and all OnChange listeners are called with this new resource.
+`Delete Entity` replaces the resource attributes associated with an entity.

+Update Entity MUST accept the following parameters:

+* `ID`: the ID of the Entity being updated.

+Internally, `Update Entity` MUST trigger the `On EntityState` operation for all registered `EntityListeners`.

-#### GetResource() Resource
+#### Get Resource

-GetResource returns a reference to the current resource held by the ResourceProvider.
+`Get Resource` MUST return a reference to the current resource held by the ResourceProvider.

-#### OnChange(resourceListener)
+#### On Change

-Registers a ResourceListener to be called when MergeResource updates the resource.
+`On Change` registers an `EntityListener` to be called every time an entity is updated or deleted.

 #### Implementation Notes